Global Health Seminar

 - Discuss challenges and opportunities of professional development, both in terms of potential pathways and essential values in global health

 The Global Health Seminar is a requirement for students in the Global Health Concentration at the Yale School of Public Health (YSPH) and for students in the Certificate in the Science and Practice of Medicine in the Global Context at the Yale School of Medicine (YSM).
-The seminar also serves as a recommended course for nursing students in the Global Health Concentration at Yale School of Nursing (YSN).
 In addition to faculty advisors from the School of Medicine, Nursing, Public Health and Physician Associate Program, a program manager from YSPH supports the Seminar.

-The Global Health Seminar contains two components: thematic lectures and modules.
-Over the course of the spring semester, lectures will focus on communicable diseases and non-communicable diseases.
-The module will focus on health access.
+The Global Health Seminar contains two components: thematic lectures and a module.
+Over the course of the fall semester, lectures will focus on global health history and architecture and advocacy.
+The module will focus on neglected tropical diseases (NTDs).
 For each class, 1 - 2 readings will be posted on classes V2 prior to each session.
 Students are encouraged to read the articles and articulate questions and ideas for class discussion.
 After each session, students can learn more about the invited lecturer and their career path over an informal dinner.
 The success of each session is dependent upon active participation and interaction.

 YSM: Gerald Friedland, M.D., Professor of Medicine and Epidemiology; Director, AIDS Program